richzw/BloomFilter/README.md

 resulting in a false positive.
 In a simple bloom filter, there is no way to distinguish between the two cases, but more advanced techniques can address this problem.

+For details, please refer to http://en.wikipedia.org/wiki/Bloom_filter

+User need to determine the number of element n that stored in bloom filter and misjudgment rate p. then the bit number m of bit array can be computed by m = -(n*lnp)/(ln2)^2, also the number of hash functions k = (ln2*m)/n.

+so the hash function is the key part of bloom filter. what I am going to do as following:

 TODO list:

 1. use MD5 hash function.
 (Done)
 2. use user-defined string hash function.
 3.